 After having a heart attack, it’s very common to go through a number of emotions and thoughts: relief that the experience is over, uncertainty about what may have brought on the attack, and concern about the chance of it happening yet again, just to name a few.
-The good news is there are measures that heart attack survivors can take to substantially reduce their chance of a secondary incident.
+The good news is there are some heart attack recovery tips that survivors can follow to substantially reduce their chance of a secondary incident.

 Naturally, before making any lifestyle changes, it’s important to check with the physician.
 With his or her consent, the senior care experts at Grace Home Care, the area’s top providers of respite care in Topeka and the surrounding communities, offer the following heart attack recovery tips:

 - Abide by the prescribed medication plan.
 Often, when a patient is feeling better, the tendency is to cease taking medications.
 Yet post-heart attack prescriptions are meant to significantly lower the danger of a subsequent attack, and thus are crucially important to continue.

 - Stay on track with follow-up appointments.
 Life gets busy, and as with prescription medications, it’s not uncommon for seniors to slack off on always keeping regular medical appointments.
 Again, it’s crucial to the person’s recovery and continued heart health to visit with the physician as often as recommended.
 And if transportation is an issue, Grace Home Care can assist.